noteed/nix-exps/README.md

 TODO Use versions of busybox and execlineb linked against musl.

+TODO Another image with the tarball exctraction/restore already made (i.e. no volume required), maybe using build-trigger, built on the existing image.

 TODO Document how to run the above on Debian (usefull for e.g. Digital Ocean), and Alpine Linux (usefull for e.g. Scaleway).

-TODO The next experiment should create a Docker image with the closure of the above, using run-services (more or less) as entrypoint (i.e. similar to exp-01).

 TODO The next experiment should create a kvm image similar to the above.

+TODO The next experiment should combine the Nginx and S6 examples together.

-TODO Use the same "interface" to run Nginx than S6 (i.e. reuse `$ nix-shell --pure -A services-shell --run run-services` from the "Using nix-shell" section).
+TODO Use the same "interface" to run Nginx than S6 (i.e. reuse `$ nix-shell --pure -A services-shell --run run` from the "Using nix-shell" section).
+Or maybe it should be something like `$(nix-build ...)/bin/run` in both cases ?